4stack404/AyurSetu/README.md

-# Ayursutra - AI-Powered Ayurvedic Nutrition Platform
+# AyurSetu - AI-Powered Ayurvedic Nutrition Platform

-A beautiful, modern landing page for Ayursutra, an AI-powered Ayurvedic nutrition platform that combines ancient wisdom with cutting-edge technology.
+A beautiful, modern landing page for AyurSetu, an AI-powered Ayurvedic nutrition platform that combines ancient wisdom with cutting-edge technology.

 ## 🌿 Features